ninamatti/software-development-basics/README.md

 ## Step 5 - JAVASCRIPT
 1. Learn/revise JS basics, with one of the many options available online, for example:
    https://www.jshero.net/home.html
-2. Optional: deep dive into JS, and have a detailed look at some of the more advanced concepts of JS, such as closures, recursion and asynchroneous javascript.
+2. Deep dive into JS, and have a detailed look at some of the more advanced concepts of JS, such as closures, recursion and asynchroneous javascript.
 Recommended Youtube Playlist:
    https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84
 4. PROJECT: Create a branch and build a simple page with a memory app using HTML, CSS and JavaScript.
 There are many good tutorials out there, such as:
    https://www.youtube.com/watch?v=28VfzEiJgy4&t=1254s&ab_channel=WebDevSimplified